LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/more-on-variables.rst

 .. pull-quote:: Variable names should be descriptive, providing context about the data they contain and how they will be used.

-Let's look at an improved version this program.
+Let's look at an improved version of this program.

 .. sourcecode:: js
    :linenos: